schmouk/PyRandLib/README.md

 ### MRGRand287  -  2^287 periodicity

-**MRGRand287** implements a fast 32-bits Multiple Recursive Generator (MRG) with a long period  (2^287, i.e. 2.49e+86) and low computation time (about twice the computation time of above LCGs) but 256 integers memory consumption.
+**MRGRand287** implements a fast 32-bits Multiple Recursive Generator (MRG) with a long period  (2^287, i.e. 2.49e+86) and low computation time (about twice the computation time of above LCGs) but 256 integers 32-bits coded memory consumption.

 Multiple Recursive Generators (MRGs) use recurrence to evaluate pseudo-random numbers suites.
 For 2 to more different values of *k*, recurrence is of the form: